Barbara Heffernan is an EMDR trauma therapist and an EMDR Approved Consultant, able to supervise other therapists being trained in EMDR.

 EMDR IS ALSO USED FOR ANXIETY, GRIEF, DISSOCIATION AND OTHER ISSUES

 EMDR is also used in the treatment of numerous other conditions, including: panic attacks; generalized anxiety disorder; grief; dissociative disorders; phobias; eating disorders; performance anxiety; addictions; and stress reduction.
-For more information, please call Barbara or Dana at Mindful Psychotherapy LLC at 203-945-2340 to see if EMDR might be effective for you.
+For more information, please call Barbara at Mindful Psychotherapy LLC at 203-945-2340 to see if EMDR might be effective for you.